reorbit/reorbit/README.md

     // Properties can be values or functions
     staticProperty: 0,
     staticFunction() {
-      console.log('side effect'); // Functions are a good place to store side effects },
+      console.log('side effect'); // Functions are where all side effects should be placed },
   },
 };